avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

-# LEGAL PDF QnA AGENT
+# PDF Data Extraction for Legal Documents

-This is a Legal PDF QnA Agent built for the HyperVerge AI Lead take-home assignment.
+This is a PDF Data Extractor built for the HyperVerge AI Lead take-home assignment.

 The system extracts **one field per call** from a PDF using: